BCLA Accessible Presentations Guidelines

-- Please send copies of your PowerPoint presentations, handouts, and any other materials you plan to use in your presentation to [email protected] in advance.
+- Please upload copies of your PowerPoint presentations, handouts, and any other materials you plan to use in your presentation to your Speaker Portal by March 28, 2022.
 This allows us to make these materials available to attendees in advance of the conference, which enables those who use assistive technology or have processing disabilities to participate.

 - If you have information that should be not available until the moment of the presentation and are using PowerPoint, please send BCLA a copy that has a placeholder slide indicating that information will be shared during the presentation.

 - Please provide original files formats (i.e. PowerPoint, Word document) rather than PDFs, unless you are proficient at creating accessible PDFs.
 PDFs are generally less accessible than PPT and DOC files.